Seafort Saga: Children of Hope

 The seventh book is set several years after the events of Patriarch's Hope and was the last in the series to be published before the death of author David Feintuch.

 Galahad's Hope (unpublished)

 Galahad's Hope is the working title of the eighth and final book in the Seafort Saga of science fiction novels, and the sequel to Children of Hope.
 The manuscript was reported to be completed before the death of author David Feintuch; however, Orbit UK has no current plans to publish this book.
 In 2013, the David Feintuch Facebook page maintained by Open Road Media stated that discussions were underway about the last book, but no further updates were given.

-Conn Iggulden's latest book 'Nero' has a acknowledgement 'To Jetti Feintuch, who let me read her father's last, unpublished book.
+Conn Iggulden's forthcoming 2026 book, Nero, has a acknowledgement "To Jetti Feintuch, who let me read her father's last, unpublished book".